 4. Fish Sauce: fish sauce is an optional ingredient, but it adds a kick of irresistible umami-ness to the hearty soup.
 Don’t worry!
 It won’t taste fishy. 😉

-5. Thinner Consistency: If you like a thinner soup consistency, add hot homemade unsalted chicken stock to adjust the thickness of the soup.
+5. Thinner Consistency: If you like a thinner soup consistency, add hot unsalted chicken stock to adjust the thickness of the soup.

 Watch: How To Make Pressure Cooker Cauliflower Potato Soup Video

 Can’t see the cooking video?
 Watch it here.